TristinH/neighborhood-map/README.md

 </pre>
 Knockout is used to adjust the visibility of the buttons and markers based on search results from user input.
 It is also used to track the text typed in the search bar itself.
-To learn more about Knockout and how to download it visit this
+To learn more about Knockout visit this
 <a href="http://knockoutjs.com/">link</a>.
 </div>